dymmond/asyncz/docs/contrib/esmerald/scheduler.md

 Esmerald also defaults the `scheduler_class` to the Asyncz [AsyncIOScheduler](../../schedulers.md#asyncioscheduler) if nothing is provided.

+!!!
+Warning
+    By the time this document was written, Esmerald was in version 0.5.0 and it did not allow passing different `EsmeraldScheduler` instance on instantiation time but that might change in the future.
+In other words, this is just an explanation of how does the object work internally.

 ### Parameters

 * **app** - Esmerald instance.